AO-StreetArt/Aesel/docs/pages/atomicity.rst

 ---------------------

 In the Object Change Stream API, a significant change occurs in the API.
-We still guarantee atomic transactions, but the results of any event may fail to reach any given device.
+We still guarantee atomic transactions, but the results of any event may fail to reach any given device, or an event may fail to transfer to the server altogether.
 For this reason, users are generally expected to send a large volume of these messages in most cases, continually informing Aesel of the current values of the object or property in question.